saib2418/droneflightgraphs/README.md

 Figure 2 plots Battery Voltage Drop vs Total Flight Time of the drones to see at what voltage drop and time a drone failed or succeeded.
 Figure 3 zooms in on the time stamps where the most failed flights occured.
 </p>

-  Scatter Plot             |  Zoomed Scatter Plot :-------------------------:|:-------------------------:
+  Figure 2                 |  Figure 3
+:-------------------------:|:-------------------------:
 <img src="graph_image/fig2.png" width ="100%">  |  <img src="graph_image/fig3.png" width ="100%">